You’re planning a trip to Europe.

 It’s hard to know what the must-bring items are (and what you should leave at home) before you even leave.

-I’ve been traveling to Germany and beyond for nearly 30 years and have made every packing mistake you can imagine.
+I’ve been traveling to Europe in all 4 seasons for nearly 30 years and have made every packing mistake you can imagine.

 I’ve lugged around items I regretted packing, spent hours of my trip searching for things I should have packed, and wasted more money than I’d like to admit.

 Fortunately for you, you can learn from my mistakes!